9 Common Pottery Wheel Mistakes and How to Fix Them

 If your Wheel moves too fast when bringing up a cylinder, it can quickly turn into a bowl.

-The faster your Wheel moves, the faster the cylinder wants to flair out as it does naturally with the centrifugal force of the spinning wheel.
+The faster your Wheel moves, the faster the cylinder wants to flare out, as it naturally does under the centrifugal force of the spinning wheel.

-This problem can also quickly be fixed: Slow your Wheel down to medium speed or a little less and collar in the cylinder with both hands.
+This problem can also be quickly fixed: Slow your Wheel down to medium speed or a little less, and collar the cylinder with both hands.

 I’ve seen professional potters create beautiful pieces, moving the Wheel slowly and fast.